 - Sorting out (and not paying for) the pieces that can’t be reworked at all may save you a lot of money.

-We can receive products from outside China and repair them here, without you having to pay the import duties etc. associated with importing products into China and then exporting them again.
-Note that your supplier could also send some people to our facility to conduct the work (in that case, we help, we supervise, and we inspect the repair work).
+We can receive products from outside China and repair them here.
+Note that your supplier could also send some people to our facility to conduct the work (in that case, Sofeast staff can assist them, will supervise, and will inspect the repair work).

 There are 2 ways in which repair or rework can be undertaken:

-1. Your supplier fixes the problem at our RMA facility
+1. Your supplier fixes the problem at our facility

 The supplier that shipped the bad product can send some operators and equipment into our facility and do the repairing (which would be very difficult, say, if the goods were sent back to Hong Kong for example, as their operators may not be able to cross the border).